 Coming along the way, the Canon PowerShot SX60 HS consists of a 65x zoom range, which has a lot to offer to the enthusiasts.

-Sharing the moments and the clicks will not be a problem with this bridge camera, as it comes along with a build-in compatible WI-FI.
+Sharing the moments and the clicks will not be a problem with this bridge camera, as it comes along with a built-in compatible WI-FI.

-It does consist of a view finder but the eye sensor is absent, it allows to capture the raw files with great accuracy and high quality.
+It does consist of a viewfinder but the eye sensor is absent, it allows us to capture the raw files with great accuracy and high quality.